tc39/proposal-shadowrealm/errors.md

 The new `TypeError` object created to propagate an error across the callable boundary can be augmented with a `message` property.
 The value of such property can be a combination of `name` and `message` from the original error.
 E.g.:

-Original `Error.message`:
+Original `error.message`:

 ```
 TypeError: null has no properties
 ```

-New `Error.message` after crossing a boundary:
+New `error.message` after crossing a boundary:

 ```
-Uncaught TypeError: wrapped function threw, error was TypeError: null has no properties
+TypeError: wrapped function threw, error was TypeError: null has no properties
 ```

 This error allows developers to clearly understand that the error was thrown from another Realm.
 If the error crosses multiple nested ShadowRealms, the second time the error is created when crossing another boundary, the message should still be formed from scratch rather than providing nesting of the message.
 The same applies to re-entrancing as well since the error re-entring the ShadowRealm where it was originated, will come as a brand new TypeError object, with no connection to the original Error object.